mrksbrg/adas-pro-sivic/README.md

 The repository contains four main parts:

-- sbst_pedestrian_detection_system: An adaptation of the original NSGA-II algorithm for search-based testing in Pro-SiVIC.
+- `sbst_pedestrian_detection_system`: An adaptation of the original NSGA-II algorithm for search-based testing in Pro-SiVIC.
-- utils: Various scripts that can be used to reproduce our results.
+- `utils`: Various scripts that can be used to reproduce our results.
-- example_prosivic_matlab: Examples of DDS communication between Pro-SiVIC and MATLAB applications.
+- `example_prosivic_matlab`: Examples of DDS communication between Pro-SiVIC and MATLAB applications.
-- example_prosivic_simulink: An example of DDS communication between Pro-SiVIC and Simulink blocks.
+- `example_prosivic_simulink`: An example of DDS communication between Pro-SiVIC and Simulink blocks.

 ## sbst_pedestrian_detection_system
 This is the core component of the repository, demonstrating how NSGA-II can be used to generate critical test scenarios for a pedestrian detection system simulated using Pro-SiVIC.